Retranslation: Different ways of using the term

-The retranslation hypothesis
+Retranslation hypothesis

-An early retranslation hypothesis is Goethe’s 1819 claim that three kinds of translation are required.
-The first is a “simple prosaic rendering” able to surprise with what is new.
-The second is placed “in the context of the foreign country” but requires representations in terms of the receiving culture.
+An implicit retranslation hypothesis can be attributed to Goethe's 1819 claim that three kinds of translation are required.
+The first, a "simple prosaic rendering" is able to surprise with what is new.
+The second is placed "in the context of the foreign country" but requires representations in terms of the receiving culture.
 And in the third, the translator “sacrifices, to a greater or lesser degree, the distinctiveness of their own tradition”, coming as close to the foreign work as possible.
-Goethe then recognizes that these three kinds need not necessarily follow each other: “in every literature, those three modes or phases of translating repeat, reverse themselves, or take effect at the same time”.
+Goethe then recognizes that these three kinds need not necessarily follow each other: "in every literature, those three modes or phases of translating repeat, reverse themselves, or take effect at the same time."

+From this, the British translation scholar Andrew Chesterman extracts an explicit retranslation hypothesis as follows: "Goethe's three phases can be reduced to a dual opposition between 'freer earlier' and 'closer later'."

-In a 1990 issue of the translation journal Palimpsestes, Paul Bensimon and Antoine Berman lean on Goethe when formulating what is known as the "retranslation hypothesis".
-They argue that the first translation of a text into a given language tends to adapt the text to the norms and conventions of the target language and culture, while later translations tend to stay closer to the original because if a text is translated again it is because its status in the new culture has prompted a second (or further) translation.
+In a 1990 issue of the translation journal Palimpsestes, Paul Bensimon and Antoine Berman also lean on Goethe when arguing that the first translation of a text into a given language tends to adapt the text to the norms and conventions of the target language and culture, while the later translations tend to stay closer to the original because if a text is translated again it is because its status in the new culture has prompted a second (or further) translation.
 For Berman, "retranslating is necessary because translations age, and because none is the translation".

 The hypothesis has been tested by a number of subsequent scholars who have suggested that it is too simplistic.
-In an article on retranslation in Finland, Paloposki and Koskinen argue that although many retranslations do conform to Berman and Bensimon's model, "there are no inherent qualities in the process of retranslating that would dictate a move from domesticating strategies towards more foreignising strategies."
+In an article on retranslation in Finland, Paloposki and Koskinen argue that although many retranslations do conform to Berman and Bensimon's model, "There are no inherent qualities in the process of retranslating that would dictate a move from domesticating strategies towards more foreignising strategies."

+In a review of retranslation research since 1990, Peeters and Van Poucke argue that Chesterman's formulation of the retranslation hypothesis is reductive with respect to Berman's original claims and that many further aspects of retranslation need exploration.